Mirantis/mke-docs/content/docs/configuration/kubernetes/kubelet.md

 ### Apply a custom profile to a node

-Hosts can be assigned a custom profile through the `hosts` section of the MKE configuration file, whereas the profile name is an installation time argument for the host.
+You can assign a custom profile through the `hosts` section of the MKE configuration file, whereas the profile name is an installation time argument for the host.